Diocese of Viviers

-The Roman Catholic Diocese of Viviers (Dioecesis Vivariensis; Diocèse de Viviers [djɔsɛz də vivje]) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Viviers (Dioecesis Vivariensis; Diocèse de Viviers [djɔsɛz də vivje]) is a Latin Church diocese of the Catholic Church in France.
 Erected in the 4th century, the diocese was restored in the Concordat of 1822, and comprises the department of Ardèche, in the Region of Rhône-Alpes.
-Currently the diocese is a suffragan of the Archdiocese of Lyon.
-Its current bishop is Jean-Louis Marie Balsa, appointed in 2015.
+It is a suffragan of the Archdiocese of Lyon.
+The city of Viviers is located on the west (left) bank of the Rhône River, just south of the confluence of the River L'Escoulay and the Rhône, about 52 km. north of Orange.

 History

-Saint Andéol, disciple of Saint Polycarp, evangelized the Vivarais under Emperor Septimius Severus and was martyred in 208.
+Andeolus, a disciple and subdeacon of Polycarp of Smyrna (died 155), brought Christianity to the Vivarais under Emperor Septimius Severus (193–211), and was martyred in 208.
+This story is based on the hagriography of the Breverarium Lugdunensis.
+Andeolus and his companions also brought Christianity to Marseille and Lyon.

-The "Old Charter", drawn up in 950 by Bishop Thomas, the most complete document concerning the primitive Church of Viviers, mentions five bishops who lived at Alba Augusta (modern Alba-la-Romaine): Januarius, Saint Septimus, Saint Maspicianus, Saint Melanius and Saint Avolus.
-The last was a victim of the invasion of the barbarian Chrocus (the exact date of which is unknown).
+The "Old Chart" (Carta vetus), drawn up in 950 by Bishop Thomas, the most complete document concerning the primitive Church of Viviers, names five bishops who lived at Alba Augusta (modern Alba-la-Romaine): Januarius, Septimus, Maspicianus, Melanius and Avolus.
+The last was a victim of the invasion of Chrocus, rex Romanorum, the exact date of the destruction is unknown.

-In consequence of the ravages suffered by Alba Augusta, the new bishop, Saint Auxonius, transferred the see to Viviers about 430.
-Promotus was probably the first Bishop of Viviers; the document also mentions later several canonized bishops: Saints Lucian and Valerius (fifth and sixth centuries); Saint Venantius, disciple of Saint Avitus, who was present at the councils held in 517 and 535; Saint Melanius II (sixth century); saints Eucherius, Firminus, Aulus, Eumachius, and Longinus (seventh century); St. Arcontius, martyr (date unknown, perhaps later than the ninth century.
+In consequence of the ravages suffered by Alba Augusta, the new bishop, Promotus, transferred the see to Viviers.

+Metropolitan

 It seems that the Diocese of Viviers was disputed for a long time by the metropolitan Sees of Vienne and Arles.
 From the eleventh century its dependence on Vienne was not contested.
 John II, cardinal and Bishop of Viviers (1073–1095), had the abbatial church of Cruas consecrated by Urban II and accompanied him to the Council of Clermont.

+In the 17th century, the diocese of Viviers was a suffragan of the archbishop of Vienne.
+The population of the city alone was about 2,000 persons.
+In 2021 the population of Viviers was 3,674.

+Suzerain

 Afterwards, it is said that Conrad III gave Lower Vivaraisas to Bishop William (1147) as an independent suzerainty.
-In the thirteenth century, under the reign of St. Louis of France, the Bishop of Viviers was obliged to recognize the jurisdiction of the Seneschal of Beucaire.
+In the thirteenth century, under the reign of King Louis IX of France, the Bishop of Viviers was obliged to recognize the jurisdiction of the Seneschal of Beaucaire.

 By the treaty of 10 July 1305 Philip IV of France obliged the bishops of Viviers to admit the suzerainty of the kings of France over all their temporal domain.